 Improve the Ability to Identify Competent Candidates

-It is crucial to know that most recruiters prefer to use AI for sourcing and screening candidates.
-But are less confident with interviewing and engaging candidates, as shown in the diagram below.
+It is crucial to know that most recruiters prefer to use AI to source and screen candidates.
+However, as shown in the diagram below, they are less confident about interviewing and engaging candidates.

 Survey results of employers and recruiters: Sourcing and screening candidates.

 The caution is likely because artificial intelligence isn’t at the point where it can have human-like interactions.
-This logic also applies to the Applicant Tracking System since automation is a feature of machine learning.
-The advantage AI has here is it has access to a vast amount of data to search through based on your criteria.
-The good news is, it will also include passive qualified candidates who are not actively looking for a job but may relish a job opportunity if it presents itself.
+This logic applies to the Applicant Tracking System since automation is a machine learning feature.
+AI’s advantage here is that it has access to a vast amount of data to search through based on your criteria.
+The good news is that it will also include passive qualified candidates who are not actively looking for a job but may relish a job opportunity if it presents itself.

 Quickens the Hire Time